Do you talk to your clients about black henna tattoos and alert them to the possible allergy problems they cause with hair colour?

 Run a short training session giving them the facts about black henna tattoos, the problems of not testing and how best to raise it with clients.
 After all, it is you as owner/manager and your salon insurance that will bear the brunt of sorting out any allergic reactions and upset clients.
 It’s not the type of thing you want aired in an online review.

-- Promote it as a positive on your social media, hair salon website and email marketing.
+- Promote it as a well-being positive on your social media, hair salon website and email marketing.

 - Use the pre-appointment visit as a reason to give a complimentary in-depth consultation and up-sell you services Take this approach and you’ll turn a negative into a positive marketing exercise.